hitachi-rd-cv/weakly-sup-crackdet/README.md

 - Codes to generate your own synthetic annotations
 - Setup script for the two crack detector OSS's used in the paper (DeepCrack and DeepLab v3)

+Got no time to read?
+[Here](tldr.md) is a condensed README that lists the necessary commands to get you started.

 ## Requirements